SidRoberts/centum/docs/forms/example.md

 $loginForm->add($passwordField);
 ```

+At this point, our form is fully defined and ready to validate input data from a request.
+It can be reused multiple times without redefining the logic, keeping the rest of your codebase more concise.

 ## Validating

 Validating a Form is done using the `validate()` method which returns a [`Centum\Forms\Status`](https://github.com/SidRoberts/centum/blob/main/src/Forms/Status.php) object.
+This object acts as a convenient wrapper around the result of the validation process, so you don’t have to manually inspect every field.
 It has 2 public methods:

 - `isValid(): bool`